 Held-to-maturity investments are Included in non-current assets, except for those which are expected to mature within 12 months after the end of reporting period.
 If during the period the Company sold or reclassified more than an insignificant amount of the held-to-maturity investments before maturity, the entire held-to-maturity investments would be tainted and reclassified as available-for-sale.

 Financial liabilities

 Non-derivative financial liabilities are recognised at amortised cost, comprising original debt less principal payments and amortisation.
+12 d.
+Financial Instruments (continued)

 Fair value